truenas/middleware/docs/userguide/freenas_install.rst

 Click the "Add Attachment" button, select "Add Hard Disk" from the pop-up menu, then click the "Create New Disk" button.
 This will launch the Create New
 Virtual Hard Drive Wizard (seen in Figures 2.2e and 2.2f).
 Since this disk will be used for storage, create a size appropriate to your needs, making sure that it is **at least 4 GB** in size.
-If you wish to practice RAID configurations, create as many virtual disks as you need.
+If you wish to practice RAID configurations, create as many virtual disks as needed.
 You will be able to create 2 disks on the IDE controller.
-If you need additional disks, click the "Add Controller" button to create another controller to attach disks to.
+For additional disks, click the "Add Controller" button to create another controller to attach disks to.

 Next, create the device for the installation media.
 Highlight the word "Empty", then click the "CD" icon as seen in Figure 2.6j.